 ALL of which are run by their relatives, and not related to the original store.

-Opt for the Fishball Dumpling Soup if you crave for additional fishballs, HERH KEOW and tau pok are available at $6/$10.
+Opt for the Mixed Soup if you crave for additional fishballs, herh keow and tau pok, available at $8 and $12.

 Getting the herh keow is a MUST here.